Dan Storper

-Dan Storper is the founder and CEO of the record label Putumayo World Music.
+Dan Mitchell Storper (May 20, 1951 – May 22, 2025) was an American music executive who was the founder and CEO of the record label Putumayo World Music.

 Early life

-Storper grew up in Great Neck, NY.
+Storper was born in Manhattan, New York City, on May 20, 1951, and grew up in Great Neck, New York.

 Education

 Storper was a recipient of a New York State Regents Scholarship and also an athlete and musician.
 He started at third base for Great Neck South High School's varsity baseball team and played varsity tennis in college.
 Majoring in Latin American Studies at Washington University in St. Louis, he graduated in 1973.

 Business

 The young Storper began to hone his entrepreneurial skills by trading coins and antiques while in junior high and high school.
 He also earned money by playing the piano at restaurants and other local venues.
 As a college student he set up a store in his dorm providing the usual necessities of dorm life such as toiletries and ordering LP's at substantial savings to his fellow dormmates.
 After graduating, he traveled to Colombia, Ecuador, Peru and Bolivia to visit the countries he had studied.
 Putumayo World Music, named after the valley of the Putumayo River in Colombia where he had visited, began as a hole-in the-wall retail store in New York City in 1975.
 The shop sold handcrafts and clothing collected in Latin America.
 It received considerable media attention and by 1985 Storper found himself designing ethnic-inspired contemporary clothing and supplying 600 other stores.
-Putumayo also had three successful New York stores patronized by such clients as Jane Fonda and Mia Farrow.
+Putumayo also had three successful New York stores.